Heritage is interpreted in its widest sense.

 Details of 2022 Competition

 WHSI would like to thank teachers, pupils and schools for supporting the annual competitions and for showing interest in entering the competition in 2022.
 We recognise the difficulties that next year will bring for educational settings, but we are encouraged by, and grateful for, the interest shown already in continuing to provide heritage education for the benefit of pupils in all settings in Wales, and the determination teachers have expressed in overcoming the current problems.
 Consequently, we are planning to make the 2022 competition as accessible as possible for schools, bearing in mind the possibly very different nature and extent of school experiences for pupils during this time, and the workload issues for teachers.

 We plan to move to a digital format for the competition.
 This will eliminate the need for a judge to visit your school to see the project and speak to you and your pupils, as was the case previously.
-You will need to complete an entry form to register your intention to enter the competition, and this will need to be submitted by 31 January 2021.
+You will need to complete an entry form to register your intention to enter the competition which needs to be submitted by 31st January 2022.
 When you register you will receive a link to a submission page on the WHSI website and a password.
 Please retain this link and the password as you will need them to upload your entry.